-One infant had a combination of malformations consistent with Goldenhar syndrome, including right-sided microtia (underdevelopment of the exterior ear) and hemifacial microsomia (underdevelopment of the lower half of one side of the face) (Cullins et al. 1994).
+One infant had a combination of malformations consistent with Goldenhar syndrome, including rightsided microtia (underdevelopment of the exterior ear) and hemifacial microsomia (underdevelopment of the lower half of 1 side of the face) (Cullins et al. 1994).
 This infant, who also had preauricular skin tags, was exposed during the first and second trimesters.
 In addition, the infant was exposed to diagnostic x-rays and marijuana or cocaine at least once during the first 6 weeks of gestation (Cullins et al. 1994).
-Another infant exposed during the first trimester had multiple skeletal malformations diagnostic of Pierre Robin syndrome (i.e., cleft palate, hypoplastic mandibles and thin mandibular condyles, and glossoptosis) as well as clubfoot, and acetabular and sacral dysplasia (Berger and Clericuzio 2008); the infant had a family history of small mandibles, but no clefting.
-Ambiguous genitalia were reported in one female newborn exposed to tamoxifen during the first and second trimesters (Tewari et al. 1997).
+Another infant exposed during the first trimester had multiple skeletal malformations diagnostic of Pierre Robin syndrome (i.e., cleft palate, hypoplastic mandibles and thin mandibular condyles, and glossoptosis) and clubfoot, as well as acetabular and sacral dysplasia (Berger and Clericuzio 2008); the infant had a family history of small mandibles, but no clefting.
+Ambiguous genitalia were reported in 1 female newborn exposed to tamoxifen during the first and second trimesters (Tewari et al. 1997).
 Specifically, this infant had an enlarged phallic-like clitoris, a single perineal opening representing both the urethra and the vagina, and fused labioscrotal folds (Tewari et al. 1997).
-Thus, the apparent rate of major malformations following exposure to tamoxifen during the first trimester was (3/11 conceptuses based on 11 liveborn infants) (Table 68).

-No major malformations were observed in infants exposed to tamoxifen in the second and/or third trimester only (0/3 conceptuses based on 3 liveborn infants).
+Thus, the apparent rate of major malformations following exposure to tamoxifen during the first trimester was 25% (3/12 conceptuses, based on 12 liveborn infants).
+No major malformations were observed in infants exposed to tamoxifen in the second and/or third trimester only (0/3 conceptuses, based on 3 liveborn infants).

-Minor malformations were observed in two newborns gestationally-exposed to tamoxifen.
+Minor malformations were observed in 2 newborns gestationally exposed to tamoxifen.
 Preauricular skin tags were reported in an otherwise normal infant following exposure to tamoxifen during the entire pregnancy (Isaacs et al. 2001).
 Microphthalmos (abnormally small eyes) and severe hypermetropia (far-sightedness) were diagnosed in an infant at age 1 year (Li et al. 2007).
-This pregnancy was exposed in the first through second trimesters to tamoxifen and co-treatments carmustine, dacarbazine and cisplatin.
+This pregnancy was exposed in the first through second trimesters to tamoxifen and co-treatments with carmustine, dacarbazine, and cisplatin.

 Pregnancy complications occurred in 5 cases exposed to tamoxifen during pregnancy.
-Spontaneous preterm labor occurred in three cases (Andreadis et al. 2004), including one case with gestational diabetes and preeclampsia (Berger and Clericuzio 2008), and another case with chorioamniotis and abnormal lie of the fetus (Cullins et al. 1994).
-Preterm rupture of membranes occurred in one case (Beale et al. 2009).
-Oligohydramnios or anhydramnios complicated two pregnancies exposed to tamoxifen that were also co-exposed to trastuzumab during the second or second and third trimesters (Beale et al. 2009, Warraich and Smith 2009).
+Spontaneous preterm labor occurred in 3 cases (Andreadis et al. 2004), including 1 case with gestational diabetes and preeclampsia (Berger and Clericuzio 2008), and another case with chorioamniotis and abnormal lie of the fetus (Cullins et al. 1994).
+Preterm rupture of membranes occurred in 1 case (Beale et al. 2009).
+Oligohydramnios or anhydramnios complicated 2 pregnancies exposed to tamoxifen that were also coexposed to trastuzumab during the second or second and third trimesters (Beale et al. 2009, Warraich and Smith 2009).